Northwest Horticultural Council

 1. Name and business address of the importer, exporter, agent, producer, distributor – whichever is applicable.

 5. Country of origin

-FAMA has agreed to accept either U.S. Government or Washington state grade standards for apples, pears and cherries.
+FAMA has agreed to accept either the U.S. Government or Washington state grade standards for apples, pears, and cherries.
 This information, such as U.S. Extra Fancy, U.S. Fancy, U.S. No. 1, must be indicated on the label but it does not need to be translated to native Bahasa Malaysia language.